anddann/mic9bench/README.md

 # [](#mic9bench---a-module-integrity-and-confidentiality-for-java-9-analysis-benchmark-suite)MIC9Bench - An Integrity and Confidentiality for Java 9 Modules Analysis Benchmark Suite

-MIC9Bench (module, integrity, confidentiality for Java 9) is an open benchmark suite for evaluating static analyses wrt. integrity and confidentiality violations of Java 9 modules.
+MIC9Bench (module, integrity, confidentiality for Java 9) is an open benchmark suite for evaluating static analyses w.r.t. integrity and confidentiality violations of Java 9 modules.
 Therefore, MIC9Bench provides various types of modules' confidentiality and integrity violations (1) and the ground truth that holds the information where the violation occurs (2).